livechat/livechat-public-docs/rest-api/_archives.md

 # Archives

-Get finished chats and left messages by using the "type" parameter of this function.
-Additionally, you can also use it to send chat transcripts.
+This method allows you to look up **past chats** and [after-hours messages](https://www.livechatinc.com/features/engaging-customers/#After-hours-form).
+It also allows you to send [chat transcripts](https://www.livechatinc.com/kb/how-to-get-chat-transcripts/) via email.

 ## Available paths